woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 1.4.3 - 2021-09-08 =
+* Fix - PHP notice when creating a product variation.
+* Tweak - Hide channel visibility box and attributes tab if the setup is not completed.

 = 1.4.2 - 2021-08-24 =
 * Fix - Fix a potential fatal error when WooCommerce isn't active while activating Google Listings and Ads.
 * Fix - Fix margin/padding styles for the AppButton when having spinner/icon/text.